-Despite the full features being available to you from the free demo, once you’ve written more than ten pages of your screenplay, you will be continuously notified of the need to upgrade to the full version.
-Most users suggest this happens roughly every five minutes, which can be very tedious.
+Despite the full features being available from the free demo, once you’ve written more than ten pages of your screenplay, you will be continuously notified of the need to upgrade to the full version.
+Most users suggest this happens roughly every five minutes, which can be tedious.

-Also, any document you export as a pdf with FadeIn will come with a “demo version” watermark.
+Also, any document you export as a PDF with FadeIn will have a “demo version” watermark.
 You can get rid of this by buying the paid version, so writers looking to jump from hobbyists to career writers would be advised to upgrade before they share their work professionally.

-That said, I believe you can export your script to another file format, like a Celtx or Final Draft file, and open it in one of those programs without upgrading to the paid version.
+That said, you can export your script to another file format, like a Celtx or Final Draft file, and open it in one of those programs without upgrading to the paid version.

 FadeIn is one of the best programs to use and experiment with for free, especially because you can use all of its features and functionality without upgrading – up to a point.

-However, to develop your craft into a career, you’ll need to warm up to paying for the full version – at least before you send out your script in any kind of professional capacity.
+However, to develop your craft into a career, you’ll need to warm up to paying for the full version – at least before you send out your script in any professional capacity.

 But as far as working with one of the best programs in the industry for free, you can’t get access to a better program for free than FadeIn.

 Writer Solo is made by the same people who made Writer Duet.

 Writer Solo was initially designed as an offline alternative to WriterDuet to install locally on your PC.

 While it’s annoying that you can access it without an internet connection, the move to a browser-based system has made it compatible with PC, Mac, and Linux.